 - Defining a healthy, sustainable state park system: The description of a healthy, sustainable park system forms the basis for agency strategies.
-Achieving a healthy, sustainable system is the top-most goal expressed in this strategic plan. - Measuring a healthy, sustainable state park system: Measures that can indicate the level of progress toward the goal. - Size and scope of the park system: Basic assumptions about the size and scope of the park system are stated to provide context for goals and activities. - Financing the park system: Factors related to the financing of a healthy, sustainable park system are identified.
+Achieving a healthy, sustainable system is the ultimate goal expressed in this strategic plan. - Measuring a healthy, sustainable state park system: Converting definitions of "park health" into measurable indicators that can inform budgeting is an administrative challenge that will take time to complete. - Size and scope of the park system: Basic assumptions about the size and scope of the park system are stated to provide context for goals and activities. - Financing the park system: Factors related to the financing of a healthy, sustainable park system are identified.